-Concerned and confused by backup and Brexit?
-You’re not alone
+Concerned & confused by backup & Brexit?

 One way or another, we may finally be in the Brexit endgame.
 However, there is still a great deal of uncertainty ahead.
 For instance, while we may be reaching towards a withdrawal agreement, there is still the risk of no deal either on October 31st or at the end of a long transition period.
 This in turn means there is still no cast-iron guarantee that the free flow of personal data between the EU and UK will be allowed.
 If the worst does happen, we could face months or even years before the country regains its data adequacy status.
 In the meantime, enterprises may have to make significant changes to their legal arrangements, systems and processes to ensure they aren’t in danger of falling foul of regulations.